The best harness for Pugs allows them to walk comfortably, without in any way restricting their airways.

 The Best Harness For Pugs – Body Harness vs Leash

-Using a body harness instead of the traditional method of attaching a leash or lead directly to a dog’s collar, is getting more and more popular with dog owners.
+Using a body harness instead of the traditional collar, is more and more popular with dog owners.

 Body harnesses for dogs work by strapping or buckling around the dog’s body, usually with a chest or neck strap paired with a girth strap.

-A properly fitting body harness provides an alternative anchor point for a dog owner to attach a lead.
+A properly fitting body harness provides an alternative anchor point for a dog owner to attach a leash.

 The leash is attached to the harness, normally on a ring or loop located either at the dog’s shoulder blades or chest.